Lionel Messi agrees to join Paris Saint-Germain on two-year contract after leaving Barcelona

 However, Barcelona are hamstrung by La Liga's rules on club spending and even halving Messi's pay was not enough to ensure he remained at the Nou Camp.

-Messi is now set to join PSG, with their potential to compete for major trophies - including the Champions League - understood to be a key factor in his decision to move to France.
+Messi had two other options after leaving Barcelona last week but has opted to join PSG, with their potential to compete for major trophies - including the Champions League - understood to be a key factor in his decision to move to France.

 Messi is also believed to be keen to reunite with Neymar, with whom he won two La Liga titles, three Copa del Reys and the Champions League during their time together at Barcelona.